dave-shore/dave-shore/README.md

 Feel free to reach me out on [LinkedIn](https://www.linkedin.com/in/davide-riva-85053a221) and to send suggestions to improve my works at daviderm@protonmail.com

 :crescent_moon: :crescent_moon: :crescent_moon:

-REPOSITORY INFO

-animated-palm-tree = university projects (apparently GitHub is incredibly creative when it comes to repository names)